andrew-r-king/SFML/readme.md

 	m_windowImpl = new SDLWindowImpl(mode, m_title, inStyle, m_contextSettings);

-  // Use SDL_WINDOW_OPENGL flag w/ SDL_GL_SetAttribute, but do not create a SDL_Renderer (done by SFML) this->create(m_windowImpl, inFullscreen, mode, m_contextSettings);
+  // Use SDL_WINDOW_OPENGL flag w/ SDL_GL_SetAttribute,
+  // but do not create a SDL_Renderer (done by SFML)

   // m_windowImpl is injected here, so it will get deleted by SFML.
+Keeping a
-Keeping a weak pointer is useful for calling implementation-specific things that aren't required by sf::priv::WindowImpl, like "setFullscreen".
-For example, GameWindow shouldn't make any calls directly to SDL2
+  // weak pointer is useful for calling implementation-specific things that
+  // aren't required by sf::priv::WindowImpl, like "setFullscreen".
+For example,
+  // GameWindow shouldn't make any calls directly to SDL2 this->create(m_windowImpl, inFullscreen, mode, m_contextSettings);

-	m_windowImpl->checkContext(); // optional: calls SDL_GL_GetAttribute() to make sure the context is what is expected }
+  // This just calls SDL_GL_GetAttribute() to make sure the context is what
+  // is expected, but granted, you could do this however you like
+	m_windowImpl->checkContext();
+}
 ```
 For SDL2, also make sure the window uses OpenGL exclusively, and everything initializes & destructs correctly.
 Write out your event handling somewhere (especially for SDL_WINDOWEVENT_CLOSE), otherwise you won't be able to do much.
 Take advantage of SDL_GameController and SDL_Haptic of course!
 That and dual-monitor support / more robust window handling are the primary reasons for doing something like this.